theChris84/react-workshop/assignment-4.md

 # Assignment 4: Application State with Redux

 Up to now you have structured your application in a way that holds the state of the individual components locally.
-You learned how you can use React to create a global state that handles every state aspect of your application.
+You learned how you can use Redux to create a global state that handles every state aspect of your application.
 You now have the task to create these building blocks: